rainerhamal/service-phone-agent/README.md

 # Color Bar Phone Agent

 ## Overview
-Color Bar Phone Agent is a web-based application built with **FastAPI** for the backend and **Next.js** for the frontend.
+Service Phone Agent is a web-based application built with **FastAPI** for the backend and **Next.js** for the frontend.
 This application serves as a phone agent system that facilitates web calls and integrates with **RetellAI** for voice and audio processing.

 ## Features
 - **Web Call Integration**: Facilitates creating web calls with external API integration.